horazont/xaprsd/README.rst

 X-APRS Daemon
 #############

+**Danger:** Note the announcement on the top of the blog post.
+For this reason, this software will vanish from github in the next few days.

 Convert an APRS feed into an X-APRS feed.
 This is an implementation of an X-APRS feed as proposed by `Georg Lukas on aprsdroid.org <https://aprsdroid.org/xaprs/>`_.

 Warning